 Auto Accident Attorneys… how can they help?
 Any Charlotte car accident lawyer knows that auto accidents are among the most common types of personal injury claims.
 Vehicles are part of our everyday lives, as a method of transportation for work and play.
 Whether you drive a car, operate a motorcycle or ride a bike, you are at risk of injury whenever you travel on the North Carolina roadways.

 When accidents do occur, injuries can prove mentally, physically and financially devastating.
 While all damages are stressful, it’s particularly frustrating when your injuries are caused by the actions of another party.
-When this occurs, consider seeking compensation with the assistance of an experienced automobile accident attorney at 1Charlotte.
+When this occurs, consider seeking compensation with the assistance of an experienced Charlotte car accident lawyer at 1Charlotte.
 Call our offices at (704)774-8815 today to receive a risk-free consultation with one of our experienced attorneys.

 Trucking accidents are also common on North Carolina roads.
 The weight and size of tractor-trailer trucks make them particularly dangerous.
 When involved in a trucking accident, victims often experience fatal or life-threatening injuries.
 This is part of the reason why the state of North Carolina mandates that these vehicles carry at least $750,000 in liability insurance.
 Common injuries include spinal and brain injuries, along with burns and internal wounds.

 Bicycle accidents are often the result of a driver’s failure to respect the rights of the cyclist.
 Actions, like following too closely or failing to yield, can lead to significant and life-threatening injuries.
 In seeking compensation, the injured cyclist should seek medical attention as soon as possible and keep documents of all treatment.
-Along with compensatory damages for medical expenses and lost wages, an auto accident attorney can help a cyclist also collect punitive damages if the responsible party is a drunk or reckless driver.
+Along with compensatory damages for medical expenses and lost wages, a Charlotte car accident lawyer can help a cyclist also collect punitive damages if the responsible party is a drunk or reckless driver.

 Proving your injuries also involves documentation.
 Create a medical file and fill it with all of your payment receipts, pharmaceutical receipts insurance questionnaires, diagnosis, prescriptions and explanations of benefits.
 All of these documents will prove crucial in proving your injuries and documenting your financial damages.